Breast cancer screening: Breast exam

 A 2003 Cochrane review found screening by breast self-examination is not associated with lower death rates among women who report performing breast self-examination and does, like other breast cancer screening methods, increase harms, in terms of increased numbers of benign lesions identified and an increased number of biopsies performed.
 They conclude "at present, breast self-examination cannot be recommended".
-There was no high quality evidence looking at clinical breast examination.
+Another study done by the National Breast Cancer Foundation states that 8 out of 10 lumps found are noncancerous.

+On the other hand, Lillie D. Shockney, a Professor from Johns Hopkins University states, 'Forty percent of diagnosed breast cancers are detected by women who feel a lump, so establishing a regular breast self-exam is very important.'

+There are different tactics on how to go about examining one's breasts.
+Doctors suggest that you use the pads of your three middle fingers and move them in circular motions starting at the center of the breast and continuing out into the armpit area.
+Apply different amounts of pressure while conducting the exam.
+Any lumps, thickenings, hardened knots, or any other breast changes should be brought to the attention of your healthcare provider.
+It is also important to look for changes in color or shape, nipple discharge, dimpling, and swelling.

 Mammography

 Mammography is a common screening method, since it is relatively fast and widely available in developed countries.
 Mammography is a type of radiography used on the breasts.
 It is typically used for two purposes: to aid in the diagnosis of a woman who is experiencing symptoms or has been called back for follow-up views (called diagnostic mammography), and for medical screening of apparently healthy women (called screening mammography).

 Mammography is not very useful in finding breast tumors in dense breast tissue characteristic of women under 40 years.
 In women over 50 without dense breasts, breast cancers detected by screening mammography are usually smaller and less aggressive than those detected by patients or doctors as a breast lump.
 This is because the most aggressive breast cancers are found in dense breast tissue, which mammograms perform poorly on.
 The European Commission's Scientific Advice Mechanism recommends that MRI scans are used in place of mammography for women with dense breast tissue.

 The presumption was that by detecting cancer in an earlier stage, women will be more likely to be cured by treatment.
 This assertion, however, has been challenged by recent reviews which have found the significance of these net benefits to be lacking for women at average risk of dying from breast cancer.